thepoly/pipeline/README.md

 - [Pipenv](https://docs.pipenv.org)
 - [npm](https://www.npmjs.com/get-npm)
 - [Postgres](https://www.postgresql.org)
   - **Importantly, be sure to leave the default options checked.
-Your port number should default to '5432' and your user name and password should be set to 'postgres'.**
+Your port number should default to `5432` and your user name and password should be set to `postgres`.**

 *You can change Pipeline's settings to use SQLite instead of Postgres, but this is not recommended because Pipeline relies on Postgres's full-text search features.*

 ## Section 3: Getting Started

-*Pipeline is written in Python.
-It uses Sass and PostCSS on the frontend with webpack to glue them together.*
+Pipeline is written in Python.
+It uses Sass and PostCSS on the frontend with webpack to glue them together.

 ### Section 3.1: Note about Postgres